 - leave all business names in place and simply choose not to renew the excess business names as their registration period expires.

-What information will be available on the NBNR?
+What information is available on the NBNR?

 One of the purposes of the NBNR is to ensure that, if an entity carries on a business under a business name, the entity can be identified by the public.
 As such, contact details will be available via the public register located on ASIC’s website.